alinush/6.824-lecture-notes/l12-bayou.md

  - commit preserves causal order
  - commit does not preserve wall clock order

-If you don't have a CSN: `<-, T, nodeID>`.
-All commited operations are considered to occur before uncommitted ones.
+If you don't have a CSN: `<-, T, nodeID>`, all commited operations are considered to occur before uncommitted ones.

 **TODO:** not clear what this example was supposed to show